codelibs/fess-docs/en/10.1/admin/webconfig-guide.rst

 Boost value is a weight for indexed documents of this configuration.

-Role
+Permission
 ::::

-Roles for this configuration.
+Permissions for this configuration.

 Label
 :::::